Dog-Face-Development/ProgramVer/CONTRIBUTING.md

 ### Did you fix whitespace, format code, or make a purely cosmetic patch?

-- Changes that are cosmetic in nature and do not add anything substantial to the stability, functionality, or testability of Auto Announcements are still accepted!
+- Changes that are cosmetic in nature and do not add anything substantial to the stability, functionality, or testability of ProgramVer are still accepted!
 Just follow the same instructions as above.
 - However, do ensure that any cosmetic changes follow the Dog Face Development Co.
 Style Guides, found [below](#style).

 ### Do you intend to add a new feature or change an existing one?